Labile blood products

 Dosage and administration

 The number of units of pooled platelets to be administered depends on the clinical situation of each patient.
-One unit of pooled platelets should increase the platelet count of a 70-kg adult by 30 to 60 x 109 /l (30,000 - 60,000/µl) when measured 20-60 minutes post transfusion in a patient not known for a platelet refractory state.
+One unit of pooled platelets should increase the platelet count of a 70 kg adult by 30 to 60 x 109/L (30,000 - 60,000/µl) when measured 20-60 minutes post transfusion in a patient not known for a platelet refractory state.

-For pediatric needs, it is possible to attach a container with 4 satellite bags to a unit of pooled platelets using a sterile connection allowing the hospital to divide the volume as required.
-A residual volume of 100 ml in the mother bag is required to maintain an adequate storage.
+Because of the short life span of the transfused platelets, the dose may need to be repeated.
+For pediatric needs, it is possible to attach a container with four satellite bags to a unit of pooled platelets using a sterile connection allowing the hospital to divide the volume as required.
+A residual volume of 100 mL in the mother bag is required to maintain adequate storage.

 The transfusion rate of pooled platelets must be adjusted to the clinical condition of the recipient, but the transfusion should not last more than 4 hours.